epstabler/star/python/README.md

 ## Deterministic, unranked, extended multi bottom-up tree transduction: duxmbutt.py

-Transitions have the form (treeIn, treeOut, conditions), where conditions are either ``'True'`` or boolean tests on bound label variables that use only builtin Python operations.
+Transitions have the form (treeIn, treeOut, conditions, weight), where conditions are either ``'True'`` or boolean tests on bound label variables that use only builtin Python operations.
 For details about variables and binding